jaredmiller219/AppDock/DOCUMENTATION.md

 - Command-hover remove affordance for manual list cleanup.
 - Lightweight menu bar UI with a centered popover.
 - App list is derived from `NSWorkspace` running apps and sorted by launch time.
-- Built-in filter and sort controls for list customization.
+- Built-in filter and sort menu for list customization.

 ## Glossary